Taxation of international executives

 In certain situations, the Israeli Tax Ordinance grants a credit for foreign taxes paid overseas.

-Israel has double taxation treaties with a number of countries, which contain specific foreign tax relief and credits.
-There is also a specific relief provision applicable to Israeli residents who are assigned by an Israeli employer to work abroad for a continuous period of more than four months.
+Israel has double taxation treaties with a number of countries/territories, which contain specific foreign tax relief and credits.
+There is also a specific relief provisions applicable to Israeli residents who are assigned by an Israeli employer to work abroad for a continuous period of more than height months.
 Furthermore, an Israeli resident who has moved overseas for work purposes will be granted tax relief regardless of whether the employer is an Israeli resident or not.

 What are the general tax credits that may be claimed in Israel?
 Please list below.